kubevious/rules-library/library/curious/large-namespace/README.md

 # Large Namespace
+**ID:** curious/large-namespace
-Identifies namespaces that are using large chunk of total cluster CPU and Memory resources.
+**Description:** Identifies namespaces that are using large chunk of total cluster CPU and Memory resources.

 ## Target Script
 ```js